TerraHAB/TerraMICRO/docs/design-reqs.rst

 *******************

 TerraMICRO's technical design is driven by making engineering decisions to meet the design requirements listed in this section.
-All of the requirements here must be met before the mission takes flight, with test data to prove it.
+All of these requirements must be met before the mission takes flight, with test data to prove it.

 By designing the vehicle to meet a set of requirements, we hold our engineering decisions accountable and resist the temptations of scope creep and "cool